GurdeepMundi/ShieldInstitute/README.md

 You can download XAMPP which includes PHP 7 and MySQL.
 Make a child directory to htdocs and put the files there. e.g. `/Applications/XAMPP/htdocs/project` Run the php server `sudo XAMPP start`
-Browser to the directory where the project was saved using a browser.
+Browse to `localhost/directory_name` where the project was saved using a browser.

 ### Sample Database
 Sample database is provided in the `database` directory.
 Please import the given file into MySQL and you will be able to use the whole functionality of the website.